AmpliconSuite/AmpliconReconstructorOM/README.md

 ## AmpliconReconstructor (AR)
-Reconstructs complex variation using BioNano optical mapping data
+Reconstructs complex variation using BioNano optical mapping data.
+We are currently in the process of publishing this work.

 #### Prerequisites
 AR uses Python 2.7 and C++11 (with g++ as the C++ compiler) and a Unix-based OS.
 AR has been tested on Ubuntu 16.04 and Ubuntu 18.04.